rehierl/node-tree-outliner/3-basic-design/5-0-subsection.md

 to refer to a presequent section with regards to another subsequent section.

 At this point, the "an inner section of" reference only refers to a section which belongs to one or more other sections.
-That is, a reference without any additional meaning.
+That is, a linguistic reference without any additional meaning.
 Likewise, the "a/the parent section of" references only refer to a section which has one or more inner sections.

 **A visual example**